 - OR4 : Ranks at this grade represent specialist Peacekeepers who can be entrusted with key assignments, tasks, and minor leadership roles.
 The Field Forces and Corps of Dragoons maintain junior Noncommissioned Officer ranks at this grade: Lance Corporal and Lance Bombardier; the latter is used for Dragoons selected to serve in the Dragoon Artillery.
 In both services, promotion to Lance Corporal/Lance Bombardier is contingent upon graduation from the Basic Noncommissioned Officer Course.

 - OR5 : Ranks at this grade are Noncommissioned Officers, enlisted personnel who have graduated the Basic Noncommissioned Officer Course and provide critical tactical leadership.

 - OR6 : Ranks at this grade represent a professional Noncommissioned Officer with many years of experience.
-Graduation from the Advanced Noncommissioned Officer Course before advancing to OR7.
+Graduation from the Advanced Noncommissioned Officer Course is required before advancing to OR7.

-- OR7 : Ranks at this grade are Senior Noncommissioned Officers who provide senior leadership of numerous other subordinate leaders.
+- OR7 : Ranks at this grade are Senior Noncommissioned Officers who provide senior leadership to numerous other subordinate leaders.
 Personnel at this grade usually act in the capacity of advisor to a junior officer.
-Graduation from the Senior Noncommissioned Officer Academy before advancing to OR8.
+Graduation from the Senior Noncommissioned Officer Academy is required before advancing to OR8.